ztmnbrkt/AI-Investigation/README.md

 The goal of this investigation is to compare 3 different networks on 3 different datasets, comparing efficiency (time to train/error rate) and the effect of convolution on a network.

 ToDo:
- - Layer
+ - Layers
- -- Base
+ -x Base
  --- Forward
  --- Backward
- -- Dense
+ -x Dense

  - Activation (layer)
  -- ReLU